leiyaqi/CDCM-Net/README.md

 # CDCM-Net
-This repo is the official implementation of "CDDM-Net" as well as the follow-ups. we solve the problem by proposing a Confidence-based Dynamic Cross-modal Memory Network (CDCM-Net).
+This repo is the official implementation of "CDDM-Net" as well as the follow-ups. we  propose a Confidence-based Dynamic Cross-modal Memory Network (CDCM-Net) for aesthetic quality evaluation of images with missing modalities.
  It currently includes code and models for the following tasks:
  # Updates
 * 29/11/2023